 I am a recent graduate of Syracuse University where I majored in film.
 Currently, I work as a customer service assistant at Film Emporium, a film insurance brokerage in Larchmont, NY.
 Since I was very little, I’ve been passionate about writing and talking about films.
 While I enjoy seeing film’s online and instantaneously, I still don’t mind seeing films in a theater.
 My favorite filmmakers to watch are Martin Scorsese and Paul Thomas Anderson.

 Jacob is a graduate of Muhlenberg College, where he double majored in Media Communications and Film Studies.
 A dedicated movie buff, Jacob watches blockbusters for their gripping action scenes, foreign films for their unique perspectives, and independent films for their unconventional narratives.
 Jacob enjoys writing for Gen Z Critics, as it gives him a place to share his thoughts on overlooked films such as I Feel Pretty.

 Mang, who goes by Mark, is an undergraduate student in the American University Class of 2021 and studies economics and political science.
 He is from the Bay Area in California and is an admin for an online film community on Facebook.
 He is an amateur screenwriter and co-produced his first feature-length production last year, which wrapped principal photography at the end of 2018 and is set for a May 2019 release.
 His favorite movie is The Lion King.

-Jack Porter is a senior film major at Columbia College Chicago.
-He is currently finishing his undergraduate degree and will be pursuing a graduate degree in screenwriting in fall 2019.
-He has a love of cult cinema; the weirder the better.
-His love for storytelling is only matched by his love of film criticism.
+Jack Porter is a recent graduate from Columbia College Chicago.
+He is currently working as a freelance screenwriter.
+He has a love of cult cinema, the weirder the better.
+His love for storytelling is matched only by his love of film criticism.
 He is particularly interested in the prevalence of genre filmmaking in modern cinema.